cancervariants/fusion-curation/README.md

 gzip -cdq ${UTA_VERSION} | grep -v "^REFRESH MATERIALIZED VIEW" | psql -h localhost -U uta_admin --echo-errors --single-transaction -v ON_ERROR_STOP=1 -d uta -p 5433
 ```

+To connect to the UTA database, you can use the default url (`postgresql://uta_admin@localhost:5433/uta/uta_20210129`).
+If you use the default url, you must either set the password using environment variable `UTA_PASSWORD` or setting the parameter `db_pwd` in the UTA class.

+If you do not wish to use the default, you must set the environment variable `UTA_DB_URL` which has the format of `driver://user:pass@host/database/schema`.

 To start the backend development server, initialize the Python virtual environment and then run Flask.
 Once
 [Pipenv is installed](https://pipenv-fork.readthedocs.io/en/latest/#install-pipenv-today), run the following in the project root: